operator-framework/operator-controller/pprof/README.md

 This command will normalize the profiles to better compare the differences.
 In its simplest form this difference was calculated by `pprof/kubeapiserver_alone_heap_profile.pb - pprof/kubeapiserver_heap_profile.pb`

 According to the `Normalized Difference`, there appears to be:
-- An additional 0.02kB space used when in combination with the custom rukpak-packageserver apiserver
+- An additional 0.02kB space used when in combination with the custom catalogd apiserver
-- An additional 9 objects used when in combination with the custom rukpak-packageserver apiserver
+- An additional 9 objects used when in combination with the custom catalogd apiserver
-- No additional space allocated when in combination with the custom rukpak-packageserver apiserver
+- No additional space allocated when in combination with the custom catalogd apiserver
-- 102 less objects allocated when in combination with the custom rukpak-packageserver apiserver
+- 102 less objects allocated when in combination with the custom catalogd apiserver

 ## Metric Server Analysis
-This section will be an analysis of the on cluster CPU/Memory consumption of the pods corresponding to the core kube-apiserver, rukpak-packageserver and the controller-manager.
+This section will be an analysis of the on cluster CPU/Memory consumption of the pods corresponding to the core kube-apiserver, catalogd apiserver and the controller-manager.

 This section is being added as the pprof metrics don't necessarily show the whole picture.
 This section will include 2 scenarios for the core kube-apiserver:
-1. The CPU/Memory consumption of the kube-apiserver pod without the rukpak-packageserver running
+1. The CPU/Memory consumption of the kube-apiserver pod without the catalogd apisver running
-2. The CPU/Memory consumption of the kube-apiserver pod with the rukpak-packageserver running
+2. The CPU/Memory consumption of the kube-apiserver pod with the catalogd apisever running

-### Core kube-apiserver without rukpak-packageserver
+### Core kube-apiserver without catalogd apiserver
 ![kube-apiserver CPU and Memory metrics graphs without custom apiserver](images/kubeapiserver_alone_metrics.png)

 **TLDR**: CPU utilization spike of 0.156 cores and settles ~0.011 cores above prior utilization.
 Memory consumption increase of 22Mi.

 This image shows the spike in CPU utilization and the increase in Memory consumption.
 In this scenario, the command:
 ```
-kubectl apply -f config/samples/rukpak_catalogsource.yaml
+kubectl apply -f config/samples/catalogsource.yaml
 ```
 was run right at 1:44 PM.